vilmibm/tildemush/README.md

 ## Guiding Quotes

-> Designing human-computer experience isn't about building a better deskto.
-It's
+> Designing human-computer experience isn't about building a better desktop.
-> about creating imaginary worlds that have a special relationship to
+> It's about creating imaginary worlds that have a special relationship to
 > reality--worlds in which we can extend, amplify, and enrich our own capacities
 > to think, feel, and act.